nikitha96/Semantic-Segmentation/D*-Proposed/README.md

 ## MODEL: D*-Propsed

 PyTorch code for training D*-Proposed model.
+The code is based initially on [ERFNet](https://github.com/Eromera/erfnet_pytorch) as mentioned in the paper.

 ## Example commands